luscoma/pyRazor/README.md

 ### @view
 ----------------------------------
 The view object is an instance of RazorView and is available to all views at render time.
 This object holds any relevant view objects and serves as a way to extends the razor system in the future.
-Currently view has the model, data, and helper attributes (view.data and view.helpers are explained in the next section).
+Currently view has the model, data, and helper attributes (view.data and view.helpers are explained in further down).

-### @ViewBag, @view.data
+### @view.data
 ----------------------------------
 In razor each view also has a ViewBag which is effectively a dictionary of key/values that are passed into the view at runtime.
 All views have this and it is never null.
-Since I've never liked the name ViewBag we provide access to this lookup class via the `ViewBag` and `view.data` variables with `ViewBag` strongly discouraged.
-These objects are an instance of `ViewData` and can have any property set before the view is rendered.
+Since I've never liked the name ViewBag we provide access to this lookup class via the `view.data` variable.
+This objects is an instance of `ViewData` and can have any property set before the view is rendered.
 This property is a good way to pass one-off flags and values that are not necessarily part of the view model.
 When properties are accessed that don't exist the class is setup to return None.

     @if view.data.errors == None:
         <p>Do things</p>